 by Joseph Plum

 1. What do you/we mean by wild?
 Wild is a lightening strike from within a smile.
-A question whose answer is balanced all the while on your ability to decide what impulses coincide with elements derived from within the Mother Ocean of our natural mind.
-2. What changes are needed for us to live within …
+A question whose answer is balanced all the while on your ability to decide …

 -